 The Service Plan is consistent with government's strategic priorities, fiscal plan and the Province of British Columbia 2008/09-2010/11 Strategic Plan (www.bcbudget.gov.bc.ca/2008/stplan/default.html#1).
-All significant assumptions, policy decisions and identified risks as of December 31, 2008 have been considered in preparing the plan.
+All significant assumptions, policy decisions and identified risks as of July 31, 2009 have been considered in preparing the updated plan.